Logo Futurismo

 @azoreangreenbean on Instagram | The hot springs of Caldeiras da Ribeira Grande

 This is the ideal spot to end your day after a walk.
-Enjoy a revigorating thermal bath in the 2 pools of clear blue waters with temperatures varying from 32 to 40ºC (90 to 104ºF), depending on the weather conditions.
+Enjoy a revigorating thermal bath in the two pools of clear blue waters with temperatures varying from 32 to 40ºC (90 to 104ºF), depending on the weather conditions.

-Visit the town
+Visit the Town

 @jfrgmatriz on Instagram | The center of the town